ridwansukri/VPC-with-CLI/launch-vpc-ec2-using-CLI.md

 }
 ```
 ## Create userdata file
-To create EC2 with user data and a specific script, the script needs to be included in a txt file and base64 encoded[^3].
+To create an EC2 with user data and a specific script, the script needs to be included in a txt file and base64 encoded[^3].
 ```
 nano userdata.txt
 ```